williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 #### Account Link Policy Object

-Specifies the behavior for linking an IdP user to an existing Okta user
+Specifies the behavior for linking an IdP user to an existing Okta user.

 |----------+-------------------------------------------------------+-----------------------------------------------------------+----------+----------+-----------+-----------+------------|
 | Property | Description                                           | DataType                                                  | Nullable | Readonly | MinLength | MaxLength | Validation |